jbrennan/style/code_style.md

 	#define X_OFFSET 25.0f
 	NSInteger index = [SomeClassName classMethod];

-Don't abbreviate symbols and don't use acronyms unless they are extremely common (in which case use uppercase for each letter of the acronym) like `URL` or `PNG`.
-See the [Apple reference document] [apple2] for a list of acceptable acronyms.
+Do not abbreviate symbols and do not use acronyms unless they are extremely common (in which case you use uppercase for each letter of the acronym) like `URL` or `PNG`.
+See the [Coding Guidelines for Cocoa - Acceptable Abbreviations and Acronyms] [apple2] for a list of acceptable abbreviations and acronyms.

-###Files
+### Files

-Files should be given descriptive, camel cased names, with the initial letter being uppercased.
+Files should be given descriptive, camel-cased names, with the initial letter being uppercased.
 When creating classes in Xcode, this is the default behavior, as the file names match the class names they contain.

-Files should be prefixed with the project prefix which should be the initials of the organization (in our case, this is `JP` for Jaded Pixel).
+Files should be prefixed with the project prefix which should be the initials of the organization (in our case, this is `JPX` for Jaded Pixel).
+The prefix should contain at least three letters, because two-letter prefixes are reserved for Apple framework classes (see [Programming with Objective-C - Class Names Must Be Unique Across an Entire App] [apple3] for more information).

-	JPClassName.h
+	JPXClassName.h
-	JPClassName.m
+	JPXClassName.m

 **Note**: A file name should **never** be named with the same prefix as an Apple provided class, with the exception of *Categories*, whose file naming conventions are described below.

-###Classes
+### Classes

 Class names must be indicative of their class heirarchy.
 That is, from the class name, you should be able to correctly guess exactly what "kind of" class it is.
 Don't rely on the Xcode folder/group structure to indicate this, as the text editor itself ignores in which folder the class appears.

-	JPProductsTableViewController
+	JPXProductsTableViewController

 The above name is descriptive, and immediately indicates to the developer this class is a TableViewController which displays products.